Paul Kohlhoff

 Paul Kohlhoff (born 26 June 1995) is a German sailor.

 He represented Germany, along with partner Carolina Werner, in the Nacra 17 class at the 2016 Summer Olympics in Rio de Janeiro, and at the 2020 Summer Olympics, with Alica Stuhlemmer, winning the bronze medal.

 Career

 He competed at the 2018 Hempel Sailing World Championships Aarhus, 2019 World Championships, and 2020 World Championships.

+Kohlhoff receives novel funding targeted at German athletes by the German Sailing Association, like him and Leonie Meyer, who are parents.